-From 1 July, the predominantly female workforce would receive a pay rise of about 15 to 49 percent, depending on qualifications and experience.
+From 1 July, the predominantly female workforce will receive pay rises of about 15 to 49 percent, depending on qualifications and experience.

 Ms Bartlett said the settlement would give workers dignity and pride knowing they were being paid what they were worth.